 What is kokedama?

 One of the best things about moss balls is that when you have the necessary materials they are rather easy and fun to make.
-It’s a very good DIY project to craft with your kids, since it’s a lot like making mud cakes.
-To make a kokedama you will need:
+It’s a very good DIY project to craft with your kids since it’s a lot like making mud cakes.
+To make a kokedama you will need to:

-– Put the soil mix in the basin and add a bit of water.
-Stir and mold the soil until you can form it into a ball that keeps it’s shape.
-If it doesn’t – Add a bit more water.
+Step 1: Put the soil mix in the basin and add a bit of water.
+Stir and mould the soil until you can form it into a ball that keeps its shape.
+If it doesn’t – add a bit more water.
 It’s important to get the moisture just right to keep the ball from falling apart.
 Press it firmly into your hands.
-If you are feeling creative you can mold it into a different shape too.
+If you are feeling creative you can mould it into a different shape too.

-– Prepare the chosen plant by gently freeing up it’s roots from the soil it was potted till now.
+Step 2: Prepare the chosen plant by gently freeing up its roots from the soil it was potted till now.
 Take some dried out moss and soak it until it becomes damp.
 Now wrap it around the roots of the plant and secure it with twine.
 Make sure not to tighten them more than it’s needed to secure the moss.

-– This part is a bit tricky.
-Break the ball of soil into two halves.
+Step 3: Break the ball of soil into two halves (this is a bit tricky).
 If the mixture has the right amount of water, this shouldn’t cause the sphere to fall apart.
-Place the plant’s root on one half and close them with the other.
+Place the plant’s roots on one half and close them with the other.
 Reshape the ball as needed.

-– It’s time for the moss.
-This is easiest if you are using sheet moss, but with a bit of care every type should work.
-Encase the ball with it and then wrap twine around to secure it.
+Step 4: Encase the ball with the moss and then wrap twine around to secure it.
 As the moss grows it will attach itself to the soil, but you could still keep the twine for an artistic effect.